oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-36-usage-of-ssvc-decision-point-namespa.md

 ### Usage of SSVC Decision Point Namespace with Extension in TLP:CLEAR Document{#usage-of-ssvc-decision-point-namespace-with-extension-in-tlp-clear-document}

-For each SSVC decision point given under `selections`, it MUST be tested that the `namespace` does not use an extension if the document is labeled `TLP:CLEAR`.
+For each SSVC decision point given under `selections`, it SHALL be tested that the `namespace` does not use an extension if the document is labeled `TLP:CLEAR`.
-Namespaces reserved for special purpose MUST be treated as per their definition.
+Namespaces reserved for special purpose SHALL be treated as per their definition.

 The relevant path for this test is: